jonallured/shrt/README.md

 That will tell `rsync` where to drop the Middleman site.

+## But wait, where are the stats??

+Here's the great thing about this aproach - Apache is really good at writing log files, so if you want to know how many time a particular redirect has been used, you simply parse those logs.
+Take a look at the `report.rb` script and you'll see what I use.

 ## This is weird and bitly is free...

 Totally use [bit.ly][b]!
 This is just something fun I threw together and wanted to